Published On: Apr 11 2013 06:22:16 PM EDTUpdated On: Apr 15 2015 02:00:00 AM EDT

 1865: President Abraham Lincoln dies after being shot the previous evening by actor and Confederate spy John Wilkes Booth at Ford's Theatre in Washington, D.C.
 The president was shot in the head at about 10:13 p.m. and spent nine hours in a coma before dying at the Petersen House, a row house across the street from the theater.

 1861: President Abraham Lincoln declares a state of insurrection and calls for 75,000 volunteers to suppress the rebellion three days after the Confederate attack on Fort Sumter in South Carolina.
 His call for a militia resulted in an additional four southern slave states also declaring their secession and joining the Confederacy.

 1843: Author Henry James, regarded as one of the key figures of 19th-century literary realism and the author of novels such as "The Portrait of a Lady," "The Turn of the Screw," "The Wings of the Dove" and "The Ambassadors," is born in New York City.

-1817: Thomas Hopkins Gallaudet and Laurent Clerc found the American School for the Deaf, the first American school for deaf students, in Hartford, Conn.
+1817: Thomas Hopkins Gallaudet and Laurent Clerc found the American School for the Deaf, the first American school for deaf students, in Hartford, Connecticut.

 1452: Leonardo da Vinci, widely considered to be one of the greatest painters of all time and perhaps the most diversely talented person ever to have lived, is born in Vinci, Republic of Florence.
 Leonardo, often described as the archetype of the "Renaissance Man," was a painter, sculptor, architect, musician, mathematician, engineer, inventor, anatomist, geologist, cartographer, botanist and writer.
 His most famous paintings include the "Mona Lisa" and "The Last Supper" and is also known for conceptualizing a helicopter, a tank, concentrated solar power, a calculator, and more technological ideas during his life.